Stop press – read here about your local candidate’s opinion on protecting the rail link to Witney

 WOT Group’s key campaign is focused on restoring a rail link between Oxford, Eynsham, Witney and Carterton.
 A rail link provides a much faster, cleaner and higher-capacity transport solution than either cars or buses.
 Oxford would be reachable from Eynsham in 9 minutes, from Witney in 16 and Carterton in 22.
 These represent savings of more than 70% compared to current bus travel times in peak hours.

-Today, Witney, Carterton and Eynsham represent one of the largest centres of populations in the country without a rail link and this situation has negative economic, social and environmental impacts on the district.
+Today, Witney, Carterton and Eynsham collectively represent one of the largest populations in the country without a rail link and this situation has negative economic, social and environmental impacts on the district.
 The people of West Oxfordshire deserve better.

 On March 5th 2021, we submitted a bid to the Department for Transport’s Restoring Your Railways Ideas Fund for a grant to fund economic, engineering and environmental feasibility studies for restoring this route.
 We are delighted to have received the encouragement of the Rail Minister, Chris Heaton-Harris, who said that the Witney-Oxford rail line “would be ideal for this fund”.
 We expect to hear back in the summer.

 We have also conducted a survey of local residents to seek their views on restoring the railway line.
 As of March 4th 2021, 97% of the 771 respondents supported exploring the potential of restoring the railway line and 95% stated that they were likely to use it.
 The survey remains open and if you would like to respond please do so via this link.

 The old route has a number of issues which means that it would be both very hard and very expensive to reinstate it along the original alignment (see ‘History’ section).

 The proposed route follows the A40 very closely.
 Please see this Google Earth presentation for an overview of an indicative route (please click on the ‘Present’ function on that page on arrival).